Menu

 Director: Norman Z. McLeod

-Keywords rio de janeiro, musical, road movie
+Keywords rio de janeiro, ship, musical, black and white, road movie, buddy comedy, adventure comedy

 Production Companies Paramount Pictures, Bing Crosby Productions, Hope Enterprises